 Medical expenses are usually one of the most significant kinds of economic damage awards.
 Medical bills not only include the costs for the initial hospital stay, but also all follow-up treatment related to the injuries.

-Another kind of economic damages is property damage.
+Another kind of economic damage is property damage.
 In many motor vehicle accident cases, victims have had their automobiles seriously damaged in crashes.

 What Are Non-Economic Damages?